Tai-Mai/temporal-common-sense/README.md

 The associated research report can be found in `./report`

 ## Options
-* Set the `--model_id` to the huggingface model id of the desired model.
+* `--model_id`: Set to the huggingface model id of the desired model.
 Tested examples:
   * `meta-llama/Meta-Llama-3.1-8B`
   * `roberta-base`
   * `gpt2`
-* Make sure to set `--lm_mode` to the correct kind of language modeling according to the model specified with `--model_id`.
-Can be `causal` or `masked`.
+* `--lm_mode`: Make sure to set to the correct kind of language modeling according to the model specified with `--model_id`.
+Can be one of the following:
+  * `causal`
+  * `masked`
-* Add the `--quantization` flag to enable 4-bit quantization
+* `--quantization`: Add this flag to enable 4-bit quantization
+* `--normalize`: Add this flag to normalize the metric scores by subtracting the generic scores of the verbalizations.
+This aims to cancel out the effect that verbalizations that have an inherently low metric score will drag down the verbalized scores as well

 ## Usage
 ### Docker